audiotape playback perfected

 The audible benefits originate mainly from improved time-base stability, including reduced high-band flutter.
 Additionally, far better speed, tension, guidance and azimuth control can be realized with a reproducer incorporating a single-head tape transport architecture.

-The only correct way to meet this need is by having interchangeable headblocks.
-Mounting multiple playback (read) heads in the same headblock is misguided, as it destroys most benefits of a reproducer.
+The correct way to meet this need is by having interchangeable headblocks.
+Mounting multiple playback (or read) heads in the same headblock is seriously misguided, as it destroys the benefits of a SHRO reproducer.
+Our reproducer machine bases have headblock storage drawers.

 What is SHRO?